AY2425S2-CS2103T-T10-1/tp/docs/UserGuide.md

 <p>

 **Q**: Can I sort students by multiple different attributes?<br>
-**A**: Unfortunately, TalentFolio currently only allows sorting by one attribute at a time.
-If really needed, you can create new attributes that combine multiple attributes, and sort them.
-For example, if you want to sort by graduation year then GPA, you can create a new attribute "Grad yr and GPA" that concatenates both (e.g. 2028, 4.67 becomes "2028;4.67").
+**A**: You can perform multiple rounds of sorting, since sorting by an attribute name will preserve the relative order of candidates that have the same attribute value for that attribute name.
+For example, if you want to sort primarily by graduation year and have candidates with the same graduation year sorted by GPA, you can do `sort a/GPA`, then `sort a/Graduation Year`.

 </p>